scolapicchioni/blazor/Lab07/readme.md

 public virtual ICollection<Comment> Comments { get; set; }
 ```

+eventually adding the `using System.Collections.Generic;` if it's not in the `Photo` file yet.

 ### The Interfaces

 - Under the `Interfaces` folder, add the following `ICommentsService` interface: